Active and Passive Causal Inference Learning: Passive Causal Inference

 ATE estimation is hard when working with a real-life dataset due to confounding.
 A common approach is to construct a randomized dataset, that is free of confounding, from a non-randomized one.
 The matching method achieves this by pairing each treated instance with a control instance and ignoring any unmatched instance.
 This process balances the treatment and controlled group \citep{Scotina2019}.

 Ideally, we should have both factual and counterfactual outcomes for every data point ($\langle (x_i, y_{i}(1),y_{i}(0) \rangle$ for all $i$).
 This is often impossible due to the fundamental problem of CI, where the problem arises from the very fact that we can only observe the outcome of a single action given a particular covariate.
 We instead aim for approximate one-to-one matching where we pair treated data with controlled data that are similar enough.
 That is, we pair two instances if $\lbrace \langle (x_i, 1, y_{i}(1)), (x_j,0, y_{j}(0)) \rangle | D(x_i,x_j) < \epsilon \text{ for } i\neq j \rbrace $ and for some small $\epsilon$, where $D(\cdot,\cdot)$ is a problem-specific distance metric.
 We then compute ATE using our new balanced dataset.
+Matching methods remove confoundedness by creating comparable groups based on observed covariates.
+It selects individuals from different treatment groups but has similar characteristics or covariate distributions.
+This ensures that the treatment and control groups are balanced concerning the potential confounders.
 The advantages and disadvantages of such a matching method lie in the bias-variance tradeoff.
 The advantage of the matching method is that it reduces the confounding bias, but it increases the variance because we removed (potentially many) unmatched data points.

 There are many standard metrics of {\em closeness} that are widely used.
 One such metric is Mahalanobis distance:

 where $\Sigma$ is the covariance metric.
 Many alternative metrics have been proposed over the past decades, such as those relying on a coarsened data space or other feature spaces~\citep{Cochran1973, Rubin1979UsingMM, ROSENBAUM1983, RUBIN1992, Rubin2006, Stuart2010, Stefano2012, Zubizarreta2012, Zhao2004, Resa2016}.
 The choice of a metric must be determined for each problem separately.